designstem/projects/algorithms/index.md

 Probably without even noticing.
 These are often called <var>everyday algorithms</var>.
 Let's take a look at some examples.

 Maybe the most common example of an everyday algorithm is **cooking**.
-You have to follow certain steps (recipe) to make a delicious meal.
+You have to follow specific steps (recipe) to make a delicious meal.

 -